iweld/8_week_sql_challenge/case_studies/case_2_pizza_runner/pizza_runner_solutions.md

 ❗ **Noticable Trend** ❗
-As long as weather and road conditions are not a factor, the runner are relatively slow drivers.
+As long as weather and road conditions are not a factor, the runners are relatively slow drivers.

 **7.**  What is the successful delivery percentage for each runner?